Spare the Rod: The Heart of the Matter

 “Spare the Rod…”

-[Reprinted from Gentle Parenting: A Christian Perspective due to be released in 2014; Two Thousand Kisses a Day: Gentle Parenting Through the Ages and Stages, Whispers Through Time: Communication Through the Ages and Stages of Childhood, and The Gentle Parent: Positive, Practical, Effective Discipline by L.R.Knost now available on Amazon and through other major retailers.]
+[Reprinted from Gentle Christian Parenting: Jesus, The Gentle Parent due to be released in 2014; Two Thousand Kisses a Day: Gentle Parenting Through the Ages and Stages, Whispers Through Time: Communication Through the Ages and Stages of Childhood, and The Gentle Parent: Positive, Practical, Effective Discipline by L.R.Knost now available on Amazon and through other major retailers.]

 One of the hot-button issues when it comes to discipline and children is spanking, and the more Christian and conservative the audience, the more hot the debate becomes.
 And yet there are no verses in the New Testament that support spanking, smacking, whipping, or otherwise hitting children.

 In the Old Testament there are a total of five verses that have been interpreted to encourage, or even command, the use of physical punishment on children.
 All five of those verses are in the book of Proverbs.